edge-js/edgejs.dev/content/docs/interpolation.md

+---
+summary: Learn how to embed JavaScript expression alongside raw text
+---

 # Interpolation

 Interpolation refers to embedding the output of JavaScript expressions alongside the raw text markup.
 EdgeJS uses double curly braces `{{ }}` as delimiters.